 Master of Transportation & Urban Systems (MTUS)

 This is a non-disquisition degree that is primarily intended for professional planners and engineers.
 Students in the M.S. and MTUS programs can select from a common set of courses.
 However, students enrolled in the non-disquisition (MTUS) program have more opportunities for synthesis of practice and additional course work, with less emphasis on research.
 Students in this option are required to complete a creative component as coordinated with their advisor.

 Certificate in Transportation & Urban Systems

 The certificate in Transportation & Urban Systems is primarily targeted at practicing professionals who wish to gain additional knowledge in the emerging fields of transportation and urban systems.
-The certificate requires a minimum of 9 course credits that can be selected from a list of on-line courses, including: Transportation Systems Security, Transportation Planning and Environmental Compliance, Transportation System Modeling, Urban Transportation Systems Analysis, Context Sensitive Solutions, Transportation Systems Laboratory, Public Transportation, and Public Transportation II.
+The certificate requires a minimum of nine course credits that can be selected from a list of online courses, including: Transportation Systems Security, Transportation Planning and Environmental Compliance, Transportation System Modeling, Urban Transportation Systems Analysis, Context Sensitive Solutions, Transportation Systems Laboratory, Public Transportation, and Public Transportation II.